G

 2. Write in questions.
 Use the actual question as an H2 or H3 and answer it immediately underneath.
 Question-shaped headings match how people prompt an AI, and they map cleanly onto the sub-questions an engine breaks a query into.

 5. Build off-site authority.
 This is where AEO diverges most from traditional on-page SEO.
 Engines weigh how often and how credibly you are mentioned across sources they trust, especially Reddit, Wikipedia, YouTube, and established news and reference sites.
 A high Google domain rating does not guarantee citations; consistent, corroborated mentions do.
-A Princeton-led study found that adding citations, quotations, and statistics raised a source's visibility in generative answers by up to 40%.
+A study from IIT Delhi and Princeton researchers found that adding citations, quotations, and statistics raised a source's visibility in generative answers by up to 40%.
 Recency matters too, so a visible "last updated" date and current facts help.

 This is also where entity SEO earns its keep.
 The clearer the web is that your brand is a distinct, well-described entity, the more confidently an engine attaches your name to the topics you cover.